janstenpickle/extruder/README.md

 Specifically Grafter requires that all configuration be part single case class to be passed to the entry point of the application.
 Structuring the config in classes like this works well, but leaves the question of how are these classes populated with config?

-This is where Shape Sorter comes in, the [example here](examples/src/main/scala/shapelessconfig/examples/Grafter.scala) shows how they may be used together.
+This is where Extruder comes in, the [example here](examples/src/main/scala/extruder/examples/Grafter.scala) shows how they may be used together.

 #Quick Start Guide